-Distance learning refers to an ICT-assisted teaching arrangement in which the learner participates from a physically different location to the teacher.
+Distance learning refers to an ICT-assisted teaching arrangement in which the student participates from a physically different location to the teacher.
 Distance learning can take the form of streaming or online learning.

-The streaming of teaching means that a teaching is simultaneously carried out remotely, i.e. some or all of the learners participate in the teaching at the same time from a physically different location from you.
+The streaming of teaching means that a teaching is simultaneously carried out remotely, i.e. some or all of your students participate in the teaching at the same time from a physically different location from you.

-Online learning refers to ICT-delivered or assisted teaching arrangements that are carried out nonsimultaneously, i.e. some or all of the learners participate in the teaching situation at a different time than you by means of a recording, for example.
+Online learning refers to ICT-delivered or assisted teaching arrangements that are carried out non-simultaneously, i.e. some or all of your students participate in the teaching situation at a different time than you by means of a recording, for example.